fkie-cad/Logprep/doc/source/user_manual/configuration/processor.rst

 type
 ~~~~

-The value `clusterer` chooses the processor type Clusterer, which will be described here in greater detail.
+The value `clusterer` chooses the processor type Clusterer.
 The log clustering is mainly developed for Syslogs, unstructured and semi-structured logs.
 The clusterer calculates a log signature based on the message field.
 The log signature is calculated with heuristic and deterministic rules.
-The idea of a log signature is to extract a subset of the constant parts of a log and to delete the dynamic parts.
+The idea of a log signature is to extract a subset of the constant parts of a log and
+to delete the dynamic parts.
-If the fields syslog.facility and event.severity are in the log, then they are prefixed to the log signature.
+If the fields syslog.facility and event.severity are in the log, then they are prefixed
+to the log signature.

 Logs are only clustered if at least one of the following criteria is fulfilled: